Translations of

 There also exist certain conditions which must be fulfilled for the inverse point of a function.

-The inverse point for
+The inverse point for is when and

 The conditions for a tangent in an inverse point are: